Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Proof of Theorem

 Now the $L^p$ norm of the maximal function is directly controlled by the fundamental inequality for maximal functions \eqref{eq:morrey}.
 For the rest we can apply the elemental inequality,

 and by the definition of the stochastic flow \eqref{eq:SDE_Flow} we have for any $t,s\in [t^n,t^{n+1})$, $s\leq t$, the estimate

 where we have used the Doob maximal martingale inequality for the Brownian motion \eqref{eq:Doob} and the standard bound for the $\cF_t$-adapted process $L_t$ \eqref{eq:boundary_process_properties} together with the trivial property of the normal vector $\|n\|_{L^\infty}=1$.
-Therefore we can write
+Therefore, by means of these last two inequalities we can write

 Finally, noticing that $(1+x^q)^{1/q}\leq 1+x$ and $(x^q+y^q)^{1/q}\leq x+y$ for all $q>1$ and $x,y>0$, it yields the estimate for $\I^n$,

 and hence by combining it with \eqref{eq:intermediate_bound_lemma_stochastic} and using that $u\in L^1(W^{1,p})$ we get the result stated by the Lemma. \end{proof}